FIVE MOST SURPRISING FINDS

 How does a community with $1.7 trillion in annual spending power — the fifteenth-largest economy on earth — own less than 3% of the nation’s wealth?

-A puzzle master looks at that equation and identifies the variable that controls the outcome.
-The variable is not income — Black America earns $1.7 trillion.
-The variable is not spending — Black America spends aggressively.
-The variable is circulation time — the hours or days a dollar remains within the community before it exits.
+Examining the equation, a puzzle master identifies the variable that controls the outcome.
+Income is not it, though Black America earns $1.7 trillion.
+Nor does spending explain the pattern, despite aggressive outlays by Black America.
+The decisive factor is circulation time — the hours or days a dollar remains within the community before it exits.

 The Solution